koddo/.emacs.d.old/doc/guide/usage.rst

       The default faces provided by GNU Emacs are ill-suited to highlight errors because these are relatively pale and do not specify a background color or underline.
-Hence highlights are easy to overlook and even **invisible** for white space.
+Hence highlights are easily overlook and even **invisible** for white space.

    For best error highlighting customize these faces, or choose a color theme that has reasonable Flycheck faces.
-The popular Solarized_ and Zenburn_ themes are known to have good Flycheck faces.
+For instance, the Solarized_ and Zenburn_ themes are known to have good Flycheck faces.

 .. option:: flycheck-highlighting-mode
    :auto: